Emily Rudd

 Emily Ellen Rudd (born February 24, 1993) is an American actress.
-She is known for playing the dual roles of Cindy and Abigail Berman in the Netflix horror film series Fear Street (2021), and Nami in the Netflix series One Piece (2023).
+She is known for playing the dual roles of Cindy Berman and Abigail in the Netflix horror film series Fear Street (2021), and Nami in the Netflix series One Piece (2023).

 Career

 Rudd began her career by featuring in a number of music videos and shorts, dating back to the early-mid 2010s.
 In 2017, she was featured in the television film Sea Change, and scored minor roles in shows such as Philip K. Dick's Electric Dreams and the Amazon anthology series The Romanoffs the following year, in 2018.

 In 2021, Rudd appeared in Fear Street Part Two: 1978 and Fear Street Part Three: 1666 in the dual roles of Cindy Berman and Abigail, considered her breakthrough in film.
 She was also cast in a recurring role in Hunters.
 In 2022, she appeared in the romantic comedy science fiction film Moonshot.

-In November 2021, it was announced that Rudd will play Nami in the live-action adaptation of the manga One Piece, which premiered on August 31, 2023.
+In November 2021, it was announced that Rudd would play Nami in the live-action adaptation of the manga One Piece, which premiered on August 31, 2023.
 In 2024, Rudd began to star in anime adaptations with her role as Marcille Donato, an anxious elf mage, in the English dub of Delicious in Dungeon.